Is there a connection between hair washing and hair loss?

 Go gentle on fine hair, it might need fewer washes than you think.
 You can also try using dry shampoo sparingly between washes — it helps absorb oil and extend the time between washes.

 Fine hair is also extra fragile when wet, so be mindful when using any heat products or brushes.
-When the hair is completely wet, gently pat it dry (please no scrubbing with a towel!), and use a wide-toothed comb to style it if it's still damp.
+Once it is completely wet, gently pat your hair dry (please no scrubbing with a towel!) and use a wide-toothed comb to style it if it's still damp.

 And like we said earlier, always aim for warm water, on wash day, not hot.